 - Ask your HR manager if you need fapiao for rent (costs ~3% of rent).
 Not every landlord can provide a fapiao.

-GoEast Language Center is one of Shanghai’s premium Mandarin schools, with a campus in the former French Concession and Yangpu, near Fudan University — and online.
+GoEast Mandarin one of Shanghai’s premium Mandarin Chinese language schools, with a campus in the former French Concession and Yangpu, near Fudan University — and online.
 Whether you want to learn conversational Chinese for daily use or Business Chinese, our language consultants and top-quality teachers will help you achieve your goals.

 SmartShanghai.com has been the Shanghai’s top English online magazine, for over 15 years.
 There’s topics like lifestyle news, events, food, dating and education.
 Take a look at www.smartshanghai.com or download the app.